FAQs

 The report and its wider project is worth reading more fully, as it provides an insight into how we can all take steps to address racism and inequalities in the craft sector in the UK.

-• Please see our dedicated Venue page on the top menu – we know this is about way more than ‘wheels’.
-If you still have questions after looking at this, please do message us using the contact form or get in touch with Summerhall directly if that is more appropriate.
+Please see our dedicated Venue page on the top menu – we know this is about way more than ‘wheels’.
+If you still have questions after looking at this, please do message us using the contact form or get in touch with Central Hall / Edinburgh Printmakers directly if that is more appropriate.